AndrijaSyrmia/Docs/NewTargetInLLD.md

 </div>
 <br />

-Firs, we change the section size to fit new instructions via ```updateSectionContent```.
+Firstly, we change the section size to fit new instructions via ```updateSectionContent```.
 This function also updates relocation offsets, and symbol values and sizes that should be changed.
-Later we call the ```transform``` method of the ```currentTransformation``` so we can get the instructions we need to write.
+After this, we call the ```transform``` method of the ```currentTransformation``` so we can get the instructions we need to write.
 Instructions are created from the ```NanoMipsTransformTemplate```'s instructions, ```NanoMipsInsProperty```'s functions for extracting and converting registers currently present in that instruction and ```Relocation```'s type.
 We also, add and change relocations of the processed input section here, to match the new instructions.
 At the end, we get and write newly generated instructions to the section.

 Now when we know how transformations are done, we go back to the aligning: